QS World University

 The University of Newcastle ranked in the world's top 150 for Sociology

-The University of Newcastle (UON) Australia's sociology discipline has ranked in the top 100 in the world, confirmed by the QS World University Rankings by Subject 2017.
-Thanks to the work of our Sociology researchers and staff, the ranking has seen a dramatic improvement of over 50 places from 2016.
+The University of Newcastle Australia's sociology discipline is ranked in the top 150 in the world by the QS World University Rankings by Subject 2019.

 Exploring the exciting complexities of the human race and the ever-changing societies we live in, sociology equips our students with transferable skills that lead to rewarding careers in diverse fields.
 Backed by experienced educators, the study of sociology puts the facets of modern life under the microscope and provides fascinating insights into how society works by examining the way we live.

 Armed with insatiable curiosity, an immense respect for the dead, and much expertise, forensic anthropologist, and criminologist Dr Xanthé Mallett brings to Newcastle her constant quest for truth and justice.

 From fresh crime scenes and natural disasters through to ancient cold cases and cyber-crime, Xanthé is determined to uncover what occurred and maximize dignity for both deceased victims and those left behind.